Jose Abad Santos Avenue: Gapan to San Fernando

 The road starts on Pan-Philippine Highway (N1/AH26) in the city of Gapan in Nueva Ecija.
 It enters San Isidro where the road turns westward.
 A few meters is Cabiao where the road continues straightforward, again turning westward then eastward, entering Pampanga, and passes through Pampanga River.
 It then passes through residential areas and institutions within the municipalities of Arayat, Santa Ana, and Mexico before entering San Fernando.
-The road turns west at the Santo Domingo Circle in Santa Ana and turns south at its intersection with Arayat–Mexico Road in Mexico poblacion.
-The SM City Pampanga and Robinson Starmills malls can be seen on a boundary between Mexico and City of San Fernando.
+The road turns west at the Santo Domingo Circle in Mexico and turns south at its intersection with Arayat–Mexico Road in Mexico poblacion.
+The SM City Pampanga and Robinsons Starmills malls can be seen on a boundary between Mexico and San Fernando.
 It intersects with North Luzon Expressway after passing these two malls.
 It crosses MacArthur Highway through Dolores Flyover, continues on a straight route, with its city proper being visible from the highway, with another flyover named Lazatin Flyover through Lazatin Boulevard.
 A few meters past the flyover is San Fernando Central Transport Terminal.
 The city's welcome sign could be located on this portion and after it, the highway enters Bacolor.